komayip/Android-Common-Lib/README.md

 # Android-Common-Lib
-Common library used in android dec
+Common library used in android development